Introduction

 - Frequent cooking with bold flavors (spices, frying, grilling) that linger in the air

-The EPA Indoor Air Quality (IAQ) guidance notes that high humidity and poor ventilation significantly increase indoor pollutants and odors.
+The EPA Indoor Air Quality (IAQ) guidance notes that high humidity and poor ventilation can increase indoor pollutants and lingering odors.
 For Woodlands homeowners, that means you must manage moisture, airflow, and surfaces more actively than in drier areas.

 1. Boost Kitchen Ventilation for Odor Control